NoriSte/ui-testing-best-practices/sections/tools/ui-testing-problems-cypress.md

 - With **AAA-quality [documentation](https://docs.cypress.io/guides/overview/why-cypress.html)**: take a look at it, it contains a lot of [best practices and anti-patterns too](https://docs.cypress.io/guides/references/best-practices.html).
 Everyone agrees about the quality of the documentation

 - **Resetting the state**: the tests do not share the state because cookies, localStorage, etc. are all reset before every test.
-You obviously can create smart commands that allow you to keep the tests independent (the real problem sharing the state is the independence of the tests, take a look at an [example from one of my courses](https://noriste.github.io/reactjsday-2019-testing-course/book/sharing-authentication-state.html)) but you cannot skip the reset.
+You obviously can create smart commands that allow you to keep the tests independent by saving a test's state and restoring it at the beginning of the next test (the real problem sharing the state is the independence of the tests, take a look at [example from one of my courses](https://noriste.github.io/reactjsday-2019-testing-course/book/sharing-authentication-state.html)) but you cannot skip the state reset at the end of the test.
 It is a pro, trust me 😉

 - Removing the possibility of restoring a test, is an assertion fails, you cannot go ahead.
 You do need to make your test more stable, even if sometimes it could seem hard.
 This is a winning choice, otherwise, you would have been allowed to write bad tests